osrf-migration/vrx-wiki/Phase2_Task_Testing_2019.md

 * `perception0.world`: Easy environment.
 * `perception1.world`: Medium difficulty environment.
 * `perception2.world`: Hard difficulty environment.

+See below for screenshots showing the objects spawn in each trial.

 ### perception0.world ###

+In this world, there is up to one object per trial.

 ![perception_0.png](https://bitbucket.org/repo/BgXLzgM/images/851874491-perception_0.png)

 ### perception1.world ###

+In this world, there is up to two objects per trial.

 ![perception_1.png](https://bitbucket.org/repo/BgXLzgM/images/3018688757-perception_1.png)

 ### perception2.world ###

+In this world, there is up to five objects per trial, there are repeated elements and partial occlusions.

 ![perception_2.png](https://bitbucket.org/repo/BgXLzgM/images/1612892141-perception_2.png)